• What academic honors can I earn while in law school?

 • What is the law school’s grade point average system?

-See the 'Academic Policies and Procedure - Grading Information and Procedures - Grades' section of the College of Law catalog.
+See the 'Academic Policies and Procedure - Grading Information and Procedures - Grades' section of the College of Law academic catalog.

 • How can I change my address with WVU so I will receive my financial aid check?